devsisters/UnitySettings/README.md

 * Or you will plugin in your own code in github repository.

 ## What Features, For Example?
-We will ship general purpose runtime debugging features!
+We will ship plenty of general purpose runtime debugging features!
 * Extensible CLI parser/executer
 * LUA repl for UnityEngine.dll
 * Device information